PixelStoriesEngine/pixel-stories-docs/src/content/docs/tutorials/basic.md

 ---
-title: Basic Pixel Stories
+title: Quick and Basic Pixel Stories
 description: A beginners guide to Pixel Stories
 ---

 In this tutorial, we will be creating a map with terrain and objects, adding animations and actors, as well as implementing a bit of the event system.
 To follow along, <a href="https://app.pixelstories.io/editor" target="_blank">open the game engine</a> in your browser and <a href="https://api.pixelstories.io/storage/v1/object/public/misc/Basic_Tutorial_Assets.zip" download> download the assets </a> for this tutorial.

+When we complete this tutorial, you will be exposed to all the tools needed to start creating your story-driven game immediately!

-You can find the finished project <a href="https://app.pixelstories.io/embed/9JqZWsEk20" target="_blank">here</a>!
+You can find the finished project <a href="https://app.pixelstories.io/embed/9JqZWsEk20" target="_blank">here</a>.

 ## New Story Project

 To get started, first we have to launch the game engine and create a new story.
 After we've created a new story, we'll be put right into the engine.
 Within the `Settings` tab, we can name our game "Pixel Stories Tutorial."